Characterizing Nonlinear Dynamics via Smooth Prototype Equivalences: Discussion

+While in this work our primary focus were locally simple behaviors, such as node or cycle attractors or a small collection of node attractors (\Cref{app:multistable}), an important future step would entail the combination of multiple local dynamics into a larger, more complex system.
+This could be through the use of mixtures of experts \citep{jacobs1991adaptive}, the incorporation of more complicated prototypes, or the combination of SPE together with other methodologies from the field of data-driven nonlinear dynamics.
+In all cases, SPE could be potentially used as an interpretable baseline component, capturing intricate dynamics in many dimensions.
+We also envisage that SPE can be paired with more advanced parameterizations of INNs in order to tackle more complex behaviors, in higher dimensional settings, which may take inspiration from computer vision \citep{papamakarios2021normalizing,dinh2014nice,durkan2019splineflow}.

-Our method directly addresses challenges faced in scientific domains such as biology, climate science, and physics.
-By offering an equation-free approach for the detection of invariant sets like limit cycles and fixed points, our method has the potential to advance the understanding of complex, nonlinear processes in systems where traditional modeling is impractical.
+Our method directly addresses challenges faced in scientific domains such as biology, neuroscience, and physics.
+By offering an equation-free approach for the detection and classification of invariant sets, our method has the potential to advance the identification and interpretation of complex, nonlinear processes given sparse, noisy, high-dimensional experimental measurements.